 1 Several records of this timely and eloquent discourse exist.
-These differ somewhat in detail, but the summary given of it in text will be found to be true and faithful. realized the situation, but that the citizens in their response obediently and happily followed him.
+These differ somewhat in detail, but the summary given of it in text will be found to be true and faithful.

 According to the Canon Law of the Church Universal, the English clergy, either by active or passive action, had incurred certain very grave and serious censures.
 Some of these were official, others personal, and differed from those relating generally to lay-persons.
 Hence the Convocation of Canterbury met on the subsequent Thursday, voluntarily acknowledged their sin against God, on their knees-and this on their own behalf, as well as on the part of others officially represented by them-and so received pardon for such irregularities, whether direct or indirect, intentional or the reverse.